+This is the spec that determines how a headset will connect to your device.
+If you’re looking at wireless headsets, this will usually be via Bluetooth or a USB dongle.
 If you’re buying a wireless headset, it’s best to get one that connects with Bluetooth.
 Most modern systems utilize the technology, and it’s a lot more efficient than using a dongle.
 USB adapters aren’t bad, but they take up a USB port that you could otherwise use for a controller or other peripheral.

-You also need to worry about latency with wireless headsets.
-The best gaming headsets are usually designed to work without any latency, but cheaper headsets can have noticeable delays between in-game events and audio responses.
+There are many advantages to using wireless headsets over wired headsets, but they also suffer from a few major disadvantages.
 A wireless headset doesn’t require any annoying cables, and that generally makes them more comfortable to wear.
-However, they have a slight delay between when things happen in-game, and when you hear them through the headset.
-That’s called latency, and it impacts your performance as a gamer quite a bit.
+However, they will have a slight delay between when things happen in-game and when you hear them through the headset.
+That’s called latency, and it can impact your performance as a gamer quite a bit.

-Surround sound is a highly sought after feature in the gaming world.
+Surround sound is a highly sought-after feature in the gaming world.
 It’s the most immersive way to enjoy a game’s audio, and it really makes a difference in how well you can perform.
-Luckily, it’s a feature that’s becoming more common in cheaper headsets.
-Surround sound utilizes several directional audio drivers to play tricks on your ears.
-It makes it seem as if sounds are coming from the direction that they’re actually coming from in-game.
+Luckily, this feature is becoming much more common in cheaper headsets.
+Surround sound utilizes several directional audio drivers to play tricks on your ears, making it seem as if sounds are coming from the same direction as they’re coming from in-game.

 If someone is walking behind you in your favorite first-person shooter, you won’t just hear footsteps coming out of all of your speakers.
-They’ll only come from the back, and it’ll sound like it would in real life.
-In competitive games, that gives gamers a huge advantage over someone who’s playing on a mono audio channel.
+They’ll only come from one direction, and it’ll sound just like it would in real life.
+In competitive games, this gives gamers a huge advantage over someone who’s playing on a mono audio channel.

 In solo games, surround sound does the same thing, but it simply makes games more immersive.
 When birds are flying over your in-game avatar’s head, it’ll sound as if there are birds actually flying above you.
 It’s honestly the best way to experience the cinematic experiences that game developers tend to focus on.

+Frequency response might sound like a nerdy spec that’s difficult for casual gamers to grasp, but it’s actually really simple.
+It just describes what frequencies the headset will pick up.
 As you know, sounds come in a vast array of tones and pitches, and some electronics can have trouble picking up high-frequency signals.
 That’s not a major issue with modern headsets, but it is something to keep in mind when you’re going over a headset’s specs.

-This isn’t something that should determine what headset you buy, but it’s important to know the difference between different control setups.
+This isn’t something that should ultimately determine the headset you buy, but it’s important to know the difference between different control setups.
 They do slightly impact how easy it is to use a headset, and that’s important enough to be included in this guide.
 Inline controls are the most common.
-Inline controls are mounted onto the power cord of a headset, and they typically include a volume wheel and a mute switch.
+These are mounted onto the power cord of a headset, and they typically include a volume wheel and a mute switch.

-Sometimes, they’ll have audio balancing controls, too.
+Sometimes, headsets will have audio balancing controls, too.
 These are simple to use, and they’re not obtrusive.
 However, you’ll find yourself grabbing around for a dangling audio control in the middle of a lot of intense games, and that can slow you down considerably.
-Sometimes, audio controls are mounted on the earpiece of a headset.
+Sometimes, audio controls are instead mounted on the earpiece of a headset.

 These are the easiest to reach because they’re always in the same spot, but they’re not common in cheaper headsets.
 These types of controls typically have sliders or buttons that control the system’s audio.
 That’s not usually as accurate as a wheel, but it’s a fair trade for the added accessibility that these controls provide.

 If a headset doesn’t have audio controls located somewhere on it, we don’t recommend buying it.
 You’ll have to adjust your audio very frequently, and you need to be able to access your controls quickly.
 If a headset doesn’t have any way to adjust its audio, you really shouldn’t buy it.
 That’s a blatant rip off.